briankoser/kodex/_drafts/suprised-by-pope-response.md

 We are the church.
 The ideal is to start with a curated list and move beyond: start by accepting the

 Papal infallibility - are there more than Immaculate Conception and Assumption of Mary?
 Papal infallibility is a tautology: if it is later determined to be heretical, then it was not ex cathedra.
+If it's not a big deal,

 The Sixth General Council excommunicated Pope Honorius I for heresy